The Freelancery is for everyone who steers his own ship. Or wants to.

 In my entire adult life I’ve held only two jobs for a grand total of 27 months.
 The rest of the time I plied my trade independently, under my own flag.
 No boss, no job.
 Often without a clue.
 See waltkania.com.

-And no, I never went broke.
-In 23 years, I never missed a mortgage payment.
+And no, I never went broke, got evicted, or went hungry.
 (I say that only because those are the biggest fears of would-be freelancers: homelessness and starvation.)

 I live in suburbia alongside folks who ride the trains to company jobs in New York City.
 Many of them make more money than me.
 Some make less.
 I don’t envy them, and they probably don’t envy me.
 But I quit caring about such things ages ago.